Poisson Boundaries of Lamplighter Groups: Proof of the Kaimanovich-Vershik Conjecture: Abstract

+Entropy is a key quantity in the study of Poisson boundaries. \rl{We are aware of no significant results that identify a nontrivial Poisson boundary in the presence of infinite entropy, although \ref b.ForTio/ manage to reduce finite logarithmic moment to finite entropy on free semigroups.}

-We also introduce an enhanced version of the celebrated entropy criterion of \ref b.Kaim:AOM/, which has been the key tool for identification of Poisson boundaries.
+We introduce an enhanced version of the celebrated entropy criterion of \ref b.Kaim:AOM/, which has been the key tool for identification of Poisson boundaries.
 This is presented in \ref c.vadim-quant2/ and used in \ref s.SRW/.
 We also discuss it informally below in the context of the history of the subject.

 Poisson boundaries are related to other important aspects of random walks.
-We term random walks with transition probabilities $p(x, y) := \mu(x^{-1} y)$ \dfn{convolution random walks}; to indicate the increment measure $\mu$, we refer to a \dfn{$\mu$-walk}.
-One fundamental aspect is to determine, given such a walk, its set of possible asymptotic behaviors, by which we mean the $\sigma$-field $\invar$ on the path space $\gp^\N$ invariant under time shifts.
-There is a well known correspondence between $\invar$ and the space $\BH$ of bounded harmonic functions on $\gp$.
+One fundamental aspect is to determine, given a random walk on a group $\gp$, its set of possible asymptotic behaviors, by which we mean the $\sigma$-field $\invar$ on the path space $\gp^\N$ invariant under time shifts.
+There is a well-known correspondence between $\invar$ and the space $\BH$ of bounded harmonic functions on $\gp$.
 In particular, the invariant $\sigma$-field is trivial (i.e., consists only of sets of probability 0 or 1) iff all bounded harmonic functions are constant.

-Combining the introduction of asymptotic entropy by \refbmulti{Avez:ent,Avez:Choquet,Avez:croiss,Avez:harmonic} and an important technical result by \refbmulti{Derriennic:0-2,Derriennic:applic}, together with their own new ideas and examples, a foundational paper by \ref b.KV/, announced in \ref b.KV:announce/, developed a general theory to analyze Poisson boundaries.
-In particular, Avez, Derriennic, and Kaimanovich-Vershik proved that if $\mu$ has finite entropy, then the Avez (asymptotic) entropy of the $\mu$-walk is 0 iff the walk is Liouville. \ref b.Varopoulos/ showed that for finitely supported symmetric $\mu$, the rate of escape of the $\mu$-walk is sublinear iff $(\gp, \mu)$ is Liouville.
+\rl{Following} the introduction of asymptotic entropy by \refbmulti{Avez:ent,Avez:Choquet,Avez:croiss,Avez:harmonic} and \rl{the 0--2 law of} \ref b.Derriennic:0-2/, a foundational paper by \ref b.KV/, announced in \ref b.KV:announce/, developed a general theory to analyze Poisson boundaries.
+In particular, Avez, \ref b.Derriennic:applic/, and Kaimanovich--Vershik proved that if $\mu$ has finite entropy, then the Avez (asymptotic) entropy of the $\mu$-walk is 0 iff the walk is Liouville. \ref b.Varopoulos/ showed that for finitely supported, symmetric $\mu$, the rate of escape of the $\mu$-walk is sublinear iff $(\gp, \mu)$ is Liouville.
+This was extended by \ref b.KarlLed/ to symmetric $\mu$ with finite first moment with respect to the word metric for a finite generating set.